warren-bank/dapp-deploy/README.md

 Options:
+  --all                                Deploy all contracts
+                                                       [boolean] [default: true]
+  -c, --contract, --whitelist          Deploy specified contract(s)      [array] -x, --exclude_contract, --blacklist  Do not deploy specified contract(s)
+                                                                         [array]
-  --all                         Deploy all contracts   [boolean] [default: true] -c, --contract                Deploy only specified contract(s)        [array] --params                      Parameter(s) to pass to contract constructor(s)
+  --params                             Parameter(s) to pass to contract
+                                       constructor(s)
-                                note: In most situations, each contract having a constructor that accepts input parameters should
+                                       note: In most situations, each contract
+                                       having a constructor that accepts input
+                                       parameters should be deployed
-                                be deployed individually, rather than in a batch.
+                                       individually, rather than in a batch.
                                        Please be careful.  [array] [default: []] --value, --wei                       Value (wei) to pass to contract constructor(s)
-                                note: In most situations, each contract having a payable constructor should be deployed
+                                       note: In most situations, each contract
+                                       having a payable constructor should be
-                                individually, rather than in a batch.
-Please be careful.                   [number] [default: 0] --gas                         Gas to send with each transaction
+                                       deployed individually, rather than in a
+                                       batch.
+Please be careful.
+                                                           [number] [default: 0]
+  --gas                                Gas to send with each transaction
                                        note: In most situations, it would be better to not use this option.
 By default, the amount of gas sent is an estimate.                        [number] -h, --host                           Ethereum JSON-RPC server hostname
                                                  [string] [default: "localhost"]
   -p, --port                           Ethereum JSON-RPC server port number
                                                         [number] [default: 8545]
-  --tls, --https, --ssl         Require TLS handshake (https:) to connect to
+  --tls, --https, --ssl                Require TLS handshake (https:) to connect
-                                Ethereum JSON-RPC server
+                                       to Ethereum JSON-RPC server
                                                       [boolean] [default: false]
-  -a, --aa, --account_address   Address of Ethereum account to own deployed
+  -a, --aa, --account_address          Address of Ethereum account to own
-                                contracts                               [string]
+                                       deployed contracts               [string]
   -A, --ai, --account_index            Index of Ethereum account to own deployed
                                        contracts.
-                                note: List of available/unlocked accounts is
+                                       note: List of available/unlocked accounts
-                                determined by Ethereum client.
+                                       is determined by Ethereum client.
                                                            [number] [default: 0]
   -i, --input_directory                Path to input directory.
-All compiled contract
+All compiled
-                                artifacts are read from this directory.
+                                       contract artifacts are read from this
+                                       directory.
-                                note: The default path assumes that the current directory is the root of a compiled "dapp" project.             [string] [default: "./out"] -o, --od, --output_directory  Path to output directory.
-All "contract.deployed" JSON files will be written
+                                       note: The default path assumes that the current directory is the root of a compiled "dapp" project.
+                                                     [string] [default: "./out"]
+  -o, --od, --output_directory         Path to output directory.
+All
+                                       "contract.deployed" JSON files will be
-                                to this directory.   [string] [default: "./out"] -O, --op, --output_pattern    Pattern to specify absolute output file path.
+                                       written to this directory.
+                                                     [string] [default: "./out"]
+  -O, --op, --output_pattern           Pattern to specify absolute output file
-                                The substitution pattern "{{contract}}" will be
+                                       path.
+The substitution pattern
-                                interpolated.
+                                       "{{contract}}" will be interpolated.
-                                note: The substitution pattern is required.
+                                       note: The substitution pattern is
-                                                                        [string]
+                                       required.                        [string]
-  -v, --verbose                 Configure how much information is logged to the
+  -v, --verbose                        Configure how much information is logged
-                                console during the deployment of contracts.
-                                                                         [count]
-  -q, --quiet                   Disable log messages.
-Output is restricted to
+                                       to the console during the deployment of contracts.                        [count] -q, --quiet                          Disable log messages.
+Output is restricted to the address(es) of newly
-                                the address(es) of newly deployed contracts.
-If a single contract is specified, returns a string.
-Otherwise, returns a hash (name => address) in JSON format.
-This data can be piped to other applications.[boolean] [default: false] --help                        Show help                              [boolean]
+                                       deployed contracts.
+If a single contract
+                                       is specified, returns a string.
+                                       Otherwise, returns a hash (name =>
+                                       address) in JSON format.
+This data can be piped to other applications.
+                                                      [boolean] [default: false]
+  --help                               Show help                       [boolean]

 Examples:
   dapp-deploy                               deploy all contracts via: